SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Design errors/out_of_range_constant.rst

 Introduction
 ------------

-SpinalHDL will check that in comparisons with literals the literal is not wider than the value compared to.
+SpinalHDL checks that in comparisons with literals the literal is not wider than the value compared to.

 Example
 -------